-The cruise which began on March 6th was the authentic start of our Galapagos project. / The cargo trip could hardly count as it was a necessary preparatory excursion, and the precedding week in Academy Bay served the purpose merely of a limited and enforced introduction to the richer experiences that awaited us.
+The cruise which began on March 6th was the authentic start of our Galápagos project.
 I elected to sail on the Nixe with Steve and Kathy, while the others went on the Charybdis.
-Owing to the period of the nat Maca tides our start was delayed until late in the morning, and we took the same course we had taken a few days before to collect the freight.
+Owing to the tides our start took place late in the morning, and we took the same course we had taken a few days before to collect the freight.
 I felt very relaxed and content as we sailed along the east shore of Santa Cruz.
-There is nothing comparable to an ocean voyage in a small boat to remove anxiety, and besides the major cause for anxiety had been eliminated.
-A moderate swell was running with only erratic light winds to ruffle now and then the glassy smoothness of the sea waves rolling under Ic.
-We rose and fell as they passed, rocking easily to the rhythm of the sea.
-Since I am not subject to seasickness I found the motion conducive to a soothing drowsiness.
-To say we sailed would be misleading to a dedicated sailor.
-We went under power of our auxilliaries with sails set to take advantage of the extra drive afforded by the occasional breeze.
-This is the only way cruising with a definite objective is possible in Calapagos waters, notorious for their strong currents and unpredictable winds.
-The Nixe's motor is a one-cylinder diesel whose slow pounding rhythm reminded me of the single-cylinder two-cycle engines with which I grew up from Dostering Those engines That from boyhood on the Maine coast and learned my first lessons about the sea.
+A moderate swell was running with only erratic light winds to ruffle now and then the glassy smoothness of the sea waves on which we rose and fell.
+We went under power of our auxiliaries with sails set to take advantage of the occasional breeze.
+The Nixe's motor is a one-cylinder diesel whose slow pounding rhythm reminded me of the single-cylinder two-cycle engines with which I grew up from boyhood on the Maine coast.
+From those engines I had learned my first lessons about the sea.
 Now in this far away place the reliable sound resurrected the old established feeling of security and confidence.

 We arrived at our anchorage in the bay between the Plaza Islands early in the afternoon, and I went ashore immediately.
 I worked until the sun was low over Santa Cruz Island.
 The next day we all returned on shore and photographed until noon.
-From the previous visit I knew that I wanted to do and wasted little time going about it.
-I felt compelled to photograph everything even though I was aware that more interesting examples pictures of probably, of the plants, and the animals in more dramatic settings would be obtained 6 encountered on other islands.
-It was a sort of photographic "buck fever" that [I was experiencing] which made intelligent discrimination difficult.
+From the previous visit I knew what I wanted to do and wasted little time going about it.
+I felt compelled to photograph everything even though I was aware that more interesting examples of the plants, and pictures of the animals in more dramatic settings could probably be obtained on other islands.
+I was experiencing a sort of photographic "buck fever" which made intelligent discrimination difficult.
 The important thing was to concentrate on the unique features of the island, the vegetation, and this despite my excitement I fortunately did.
 The opuntias still bore many blossoms although they had passed their peak, but the beds of portulacca on the cliff top and extending over the open eastern end of the island were in full bloom.
-Three and a half months later on the last day of our stay we stopped again on South Plazas Island.
+Three and a half months later on the last day of our stay we stopped again on South Plaza Island.
 Autumn had come in the meantime, and the aspect of the ground cover had changed completely.
 The portulacca had long since gone to seed.
 Its leaves had changed from fresh green to a deep crimson - the island was red with their color.
 It was the October of their year.